allepalma/single-cell-transcriptomics-neuroblastoma/README.md

 3. Differential gene expression analysis and differential gene set enrichment analysis,
 4. Heterogeneity studies of subpopulations of SK-N-BE(2)-C cells,
 5. Estimation and mitigation of the effects of the cell cycle on the exploratory analysis,
-6. Comparison of mean TPMs counts from single-cell RNA-seq and bulk-sequenced transcriptomics data from an expression matrix drawn from the literature.
+6. Comparison of mean TPMs counts from single-cell RNA-seq and bulk-sequenced transcriptomics data from an expression matrix drawn the 2017 article "Transcriptomic profiling of 39 commonly-used neuroblastoma cell lines" by Harenza et al.

 Single-cell transcriptomics were carried out with the aid of the Seurat package, whereas differential expression analysis was conducted using fgsea combined with gene sets drawn from the molecular signature databases.